Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Enabled:** By default, users can't invoke workflows.
 Activate the "Enabled" setting to allow use of the workflow.

-**Workflow Parameters:** Allows for custom parameters (strings only) to be presented to the user that will then be passed to the underlying workflow.
+**Workflow Parameters:** Allows for custom parameters (strings only) to be presented to and set by the user.
+These will then be passed to the underlying workflow.

 ## Users